KrizKodez/GPONamingStandardBestPractices/Best Practices.md

 Collection of rules for the creation and the handling of Active Directory Group Policy Objects.

 ## Motivation
 Even in the age of Cloud Computing, GPOs are an essential component for the configuration management and security management of on-premises Active Directory domains.
 The creation and management of GPOs gives the administrator many options to achieve the desired goal, which is why it is particularly important that there are rules for the creation and usage of GPOs.
-The GPO technology has many functions such as inheritance, blocking, ACLs, Group or WMI filters that allow you to quickly create an environment that is no longer maintainable or difficult to find errors.
+The GPO technology has many functions such as Inheritance, Blocking, ACLs, Group or WMI filters that allow you to quickly create an environment that is no longer maintainable or difficult to find errors.
 The saying applies here again: less is more.

 ## The Rules
 The best practices here are collected in six categories: